tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp-infrastructure.rst

 control plane elements.
 To illustrate the installation procedure, we will use four host machines for the infrastructure, each running KVM.
-KVM1 contains a VM running the undercloud while KVM2 through KVM4 each contains a VM running an OpenStack controller and a Contrail controller.
+KVM1 contains a VM running the undercloud while KVM2 through KVM4 each contains a VM running an OpenStack controller and a TF controller.

 Table 1: Control Plane Infrastructure